How to configure single sign-on (SSO) for ServiceNow

 - In the left pane, navigate to Multi-Provider SSO → Identity Providers and then click New.

-Note: If Multi-Provider SSO plugin is activated in your instance, Please follow this steps.
+: If Multi-Provider SSO plugin is not activated in your instance, please follow these

 - Click Import.

 - All the required fields will be auto-filled.
-Scroll down and click Advanced tab.
-Make sure in the User Field, the value “email” is entered.
+Scroll down and click the Advanced tab.
+Make sure in the User Field, that the value “email” is entered.

 - Click Test Connection.
 You will be asked to log into ADSelfService Plus.

-- One the connection is successful, click Activate.
+- Once the connection is successful, click Activate.

-- Now click on the Additional Actions icon at the top near the identity provider title and select Copy sys_id.
+- Now click on the Additional Actions icon from the identity provider title menu, select Copy sys_id.
 Paste the value in a note and keep it safe.